Dalt0nik/bike-rental-system/bike-rental-be/README.md

 You will be prompted for the password you set in your `.env` file.

 ## Connecting to the database in IntelliJ
-In IntelliJ IDEA (or DataGrip), add a new PostgreSQL data source with the following settings:
+In IntelliJ IDEA, add a new PostgreSQL data source with the following settings:
 - Host: _localhost_
 - Port: _5555_
 - Database: _bike_rental_system_